ArrHarper/good-smells-game/README.md

 ## Technology Stack

-We are currently building this game using the Godot engine (version 4.4).
-A previous prototype was built in the Defold engine, but we have since switched to Godot.
+This game is built using the Godot engine (version 4.4).
+We have fully implemented a custom isometric system with proper depth sorting and movement controls.

 ## Project Structure